mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

-- Slides available at Github repo link at top of screen
+- Slides are available at Github repo link at top of screen
-- Live view of slides as we progress through them available via QR Code or link below
+- A live view of the slides as we progress through them is available via QR Code or the link below
-- Will give a few seconds for you to grab that link
+- We'll give you a few seconds for you to grab that link

 ---